Jessica Brooks, Assistant Professor; Ph.D., University of Wisconsin. Health promotion; psychosocial aspects of disability; vocational rehabilitation.

 Our faculty members are involved in a variety of research projects.
 Current research projects focus on:

-You’ll need to meet the admission requirements for the Toulouse Graduate School® and our program.
+You'll need to meet the admission requirements for the graduate school and our program.
+The graduate school requirements are outlined at the grad school website or the UNT degree catalog .
 The program admission process includes:

 Additional financial assistance is provided through scholarships, first-year fellowships and McNair Fellowships.
-Information about these financial assistance programs is available from the department or the Toulouse Graduate School.
+Information about these financial assistance programs is available from the department or at the grad school website or the financial aid website.